arajabpour/Graphene-C3B/README.md

 This repository contains the input files and processed data used in the study of interfacial thermal conductance in graphene–C3B heterostructures.
-The dataset includes LAMMPS input files, raw and processed numerical data
+The dataset includes LAMMPS input files for nonequilibrium molecular dynamics (NEMD) simulations, GPUMD input files for spectral heat flux (SHF) calculations